siriusbeans/nocturnal/README.md

 -Swaps are executed on the Uniswap dex
 -User specifies asset trading pair by contract addresses
 -User sets the swap limit(s) of the asset pair
--User specifies preferred gas limit(s)
+-User specifies preferred gas limit(s) ("low", "average", "high" according to same algorithm as MetaMask)
 -User deposits asset and receives an ERC721 in return
 -User is rewarded ERC20 NOCT tokens after swap limit order is executed
 -User can monitor accumulated NOCT rewards while the assets are deposited on nocturnal.finance UI (calculated per block)